Avnet/Ultra96-PYNQ/README.md

 ## Xilinx Vitis AI hardware accelerated inference for PYNQ >= v2.5

-Supports Ultra96 v1 and v2, ZCU104 and ZCU111, [click here for how to get started!](https://www.hackster.io/wadulisi/easy-ai-with-python-and-pynq-dd4822)
+Built for Ultra96 v1/2 and also ZCU104 and ZCU111, [click here for how to get started!](https://www.hackster.io/wadulisi/easy-ai-with-python-and-pynq-dd4822)

 ![alt tag](./pynq-dpu.jpeg)